-The results are confidential and it is regretted that we cannot give details out over the telephone or by fax.
+The results are confidential and it is regretted that we cannot give details out over the telephone.
 Please do not ring the office unless it is urgent.
 For the same reasons of confidentiality, we cannot allow another person to take results away on behalf of a pupil without prior written consent from the pupil.

 5. What happens if my results are not good enough?

 All pupils will be expected to confirm (to the best of their knowledge) their future destinations.

 Every year there are pupils who do not obtain the summer results they were expecting.
 For some pupils this may be a shortfall for re-entry into Ermysted’s whilst for others it may be for a further education course.
 The Headteacher together with a number of senior staff are always present during results day to give advice.
 Senior members of staff will already have analysed the results of all boys and will be expecting to talk to those pupils who have not reached their targets.
 Computers will be on for pupils to use the internet to access any appropriate information.
 We strongly recommend that pupils bring in mobile phones in order to ring up universities.
 They should bring the phone numbers for their first choice and insurance places.
 School phones will also be available.

 6. Can I re-sit a paper?